 Next up into the “West Texas Investors Club” Clubhouse is Valeria Frejlin of BungyPump, seeking $200,000 for 10 percent equity.

-BungyPump, originating in Sweden by Frejlin’s mother, are walking poles with built-in resistance, making training more fun and effective.
-They’ve averaged sales of $2.5 million BungyPumps every year, but there’s a catch: those sales have occurred in Sweden.
-According to their website, the benefits of using BungyPump include “a stronger body, increased calorie consumption and better fitness.
-The poles can be used for walking and running, but are also perfect to use as a strength training tool both indoors and outdoors.”
-The BungyPump can also be used for rehab training, according to their website.
+BungyPump, created in Sweden by Frejlin’s mother, are walking poles designed with built-in resistance, which makes training more enjoyable and effective.
+They have sold an average of $2.5 million worth of BungyPumps each year, but there’s a catch: these sales have only been in Sweden.
+Their website states that using BungyPump offers “a stronger body, increased calorie burn, and improved fitness.”
+The poles are suitable for walking and running, but they are also great for strength training both indoors and outdoors.
+Additionally, their website mentions that BungyPump can be used for rehabilitation training.

 They haven’t done as well in the United States, so Rooster McConaughey and Butch Gilliam wonder why they haven’t gone after more fitness retailers.
 She explains that they have, but they wanted more of a marketing plan.
 McConaughey and Gilliam see the product as very niche and worry that the product would perform poorly in the U.S. The market in Sweden is not part of the deal.